 (For more details on the origins and inter-relationships of the Ar 234 reconnaissance units see here).

 At 16.30 GMT on 13 January, an aerodrome (thought by the Allies to be Rheine) reported that two Arados had arrived and would continue to Biblis early next morning, with the weather at the latter being checked at 06.30 hrs.
 To judge by the number of signals exchanged on the 14th, this transfer needed careful orchestration:

-Kommando Hecht duly reported a strength of three pilots that following afternoon, adding that none of its aircraft was ready for operations (which may indicate that T9+EH had developed a fault during its 12 minutes aloft on the 14th).
+Kommando Hecht duly reported a strength of three pilots the following afternoon, adding that none of its aircraft was ready for operations (which may indicate that T9+EH had developed a fault during its 12 minutes aloft on the 14th).
 A day later, Hecht noted the addition of two Ar 234s of 1.(F)/100 to its strength, so by the evening of the 15th the Kommando consisted of three pilots (all operational) and the following aircraft:

 There was bad weather on the 15th and Sommer was the only one to fly on 16 January.
 In T9+EH, he was airborne from 13.31–14.44 hrs. on a photo-reconnaissance of Luxembourg – Arlon – Longwy – Thionville – Metz – Salzburgen.
 He encountered allied fighters shortly before landing but escaped without damage.

 At 11.00 hrs. on the 20th, Ofw.
 Heibutzki took off in T5+HH but unbroken mist and approaching cloud aborted his photographic mission.
 Kommando Hecht was also advised that "In case you are travelling to Limburg, wait for Mähnhardt there.
 He is arriving at about 19.00 hrs."
 Oberleutnant Mähnhard would later be involved in establishing Kdo.
 Sommer in Italy.